mkcn/fastHistory/fastHistory/tldr/tldr/pages/android/wm.md

 # wm
 > Show information about the screen of an Android device.
+> This command can only be used through `adb shell`.

 - Display the physical size of an Android device's screen `wm {{size}}`